-During 2021 a small amount of energy amounting to 574GJ was sold back to the network from electricity produced and not consumed by the photovoltaic plants in MA Melfi and CLN Caselette.
+During 2022 a small amount of energy amounting to 667GJ (2021: 574GJ) was sold back to the network from electricity produced and not consumed by the photovoltaic plants in MA Melfi and CLN Caselette.

-The CSR team has determined that the quickest and most effective way to reduce the Groups carbon footprint is to purchase the energy required for its operations from low or zero carbon sources such as hydroelectric, wind, solar or nuclear energy, where these are readily available, and it is economically feasible.
-During 2020 therefore, the Board of Directors has set a Group target to have 71% of energy purchased from renewable or low GHG (e.g., nuclear) sources by 31 December 2025.
+The CSR team has determined that the quickest and most effective way to reduce the Group's carbon footprint is to purchase the energy required for its operations from clean low or zero carbon - energy sources such as hydroelectric, wind, solar or nuclear energy, where these are readily available, and it is economically feasible.
+During 2022 therefore, the Board of Directors has set a Group target to have 50% of energy purchased from clean sources by 31 December 2030.
 Local purchasing departments are required to properly research their local energy market when each energy contract comes up for renewal, and to present the options available and cost implications to CLN Group Head Office Purchasing for assessment.
-Every CLN site is required to report the percentage of energy purchased from low or zero carbon sources to Group EHS Corporate department on a regular basis, and the results of this initiative will be reported to the Group's Board each year.
-For the year ended 31 December 2021, the Group purchased
+Every CLN site is required to report the percentage of energy purchased from clean sources to Group EHS Corporate department on a regular basis, and the results of this initiative will be reported to the Group's Board each year.
+For the year ended 31 December 2022, the Group purchased 41% of its total energy from clean sources, and we are confident that new clean energy contracts can be found in the next few years.